|

 It is also found in some non-dairy sources.

-Caveat: Although calcium is present in some foods, such as spinach and rhubarb, these foods also contain oxalic acid, which binds the calcium and makes it virtually unavailable to your body.
-However, you can still enjoy these dark, leafies for all of the other important nutrients they contain, and you will still get at least a small amount of absorbable calcium into the bargain!
+--Caveat: Although calcium is present in some foods, such as spinach and rhubarb, these foods also contain oxalic acid, which binds the calcium and makes it virtually unavailable to your body.
+However, you can still enjoy these foods for all of the other important nutrients they contain, and you may get a small amount of absorbable calcium into the bargain!

 Fortified products